DelphinusLab/zkwasm-dapp-starter/README.md

 | **Production** | `true` | Optimized builds | `make build` (includes wasm-opt) |
 | **Testing** | `false` | Test features enabled | `cargo build --target wasm32-unknown-unknown --features test` |

-**Note**: The `zkwasm build` command **always** performs production-level compilation and generates optimized WASM files, regardless of your environment configuration.
+**Note**: The `zkwasm-dapp build` command **always** performs production-level compilation and generates optimized WASM files, regardless of your environment configuration.
 For development and testing environments, use the generated scripts in the `./scripts/` directory:

 - **Development/Testing builds**: Use `./scripts/dev-build.sh` for fast, unoptimized builds
-- **Production builds**: Use `zkwasm build` or `make build` for optimized, deployment-ready WASM
+- **Production builds**: Use `zkwasm-dapp build` or `make build` for optimized, deployment-ready WASM

-Generate these scripts with `zkwasm init` command.
+Generate these scripts with `zkwasm-dapp init` command.

 ### zkwasm.config.json